United States Bankruptcy Court

 Obtaining a hearing date: Buffalo

-• Routine motions are heard Wednesday at 10:00 a.m., excluding the last Wednesday of the month.
+• Routine motions, including Relief from Stay motions, are heard Wednesday at 10:00 a.m., excluding the last Wednesday of the month.

 • All other matters – contact Christine Klimko at (716) 362-3270.